Birmingham Bach Choir

-Birmingham Bach Choir is one of the Birmingham’s oldest musical groups, predating both the City of Birmingham Symphony Chorus and the City of Birmingham Choir.
+The Birmingham Bach Choir is a large chamber choir based in Birmingham, United Kingdom.
+Established in 1919, it is one of the city's oldest musical groups, predating both the City of Birmingham Symphony Chorus and the City of Birmingham Choir.

-The choir's aim is to give inspiring live performances to a professional standard that engage with audiences, with a mix of new and established repertoire.

-Brief History
+History

-The origins of Birmingham Bach Choir date back to October 1919 and the formation of the Birmingham Bach Society which was established by Bernard Jackson, a Bach enthusiast and musicologist.
+The origins of the Birmingham Bach Choir date back to October 1919 and the formation of the Birmingham Bach Society which was established by Bernard Jackson, a Bach enthusiast and musicologist.

 In 1929 the choir was re-established as The Birmingham Bach Club and affiliated to The Bach Cantata Club in London.
 Dr. Allen Blackhall, organist at St. Mary’s, Warwick and subsequently Principal of the Birmingham School of Music, was appointed conductor.

 The society was returned to the name Birmingham Bach Society in 1947.

-Richard Butt was appointed as Conductor and Director of Music in 1966 ushering in a new era for the choir, which included major changes to organisation and programming as choral performances were accompanied by recitals by such leading figures as Yehudi Menuhin, Paul Tortelier and George Malcolm.
+Richard Butt was appointed as Conductor and Director of Music in 1966.
+His tenure included major changes to organization and programming.
+The Choir undertook various commissions of new works, including pieces by David Lord, Rory Boyle and Paul Spicer (Darling of the World).
+Choral performances were also accompanied by recitals by such leading figures as Yehudi Menuhin, Paul Tortelier and George Malcolm.

-Links also developed with Leipzig and Bach’s own Church of St. Thomas’s.
-The Choir was invited to give a performance of Bach’s Mass in B minor there in 1989 with the Leipzig Radio Orchestra - an event they describe as "one of the great crowning achievements in the life of the Choir."
+In 1989, the Choir was invited to give a performance of Bach’s Mass in B minor at the Church of St. Thomas in Leipzig (the church where Bach served as cantor for 27 years), an event described as "one of the great crowning achievements in the life of the Choir."

-During Richard Butt’s time various commissions were undertaken, in particular from David Lord, Rory Boyle and Paul Spicer (Darling of the World).